ecmwf/earthkit-data/docs/explanations/inputs/from_source.rst

     - GRIB data is not retrieved until it is explicitly/implictly requested for a given field
     - metadata related calls (e.g. :func:`metadata` or :func:`sel`) work without retrieving the GRIB data
-    - :meth:`~data.core.fieldlist.FieldList.to_xarray` works without retrieving the GRIB data
+    - :meth:`~earthkit.data.core.fieldlist.FieldList.to_xarray` works without retrieving the GRIB data
     - the retrieved GRIB data is not cached (either in memory or on disk) but gets deleted as soon as the data values are extracted.
 Repeated request for the data values will trigger a new retrieval.
     - the resulting :py:class:`FieldList` always retrives one GRIB field as a reference and stores it in memory throughout the lifetime of the :py:class:`FieldList`.
 This is managed internally.